Duke of Bivona: 1st Duchess of Bivona

-In 1568 Duchess Aloisia married Cesare Moncada – Aragona y Pignatelli, 2nd principe di Paternò, Conte di Adernò, Conte di Sclafani, Conte di Caltabellota, Vicario generale y capitano d’arme nelle città di Siracusa e Catania, (+ Caltgirone July 1591).
+In 1568 Duchess Aloisia married Cesare Moncada – Aragona y Pignatelli, 2nd Prince of Paternò, Count of Adernò, Count of Sclafani, Count of Caltabellota, Vicario generale y capitano d’arme nelle città di Siracusa e Catania, (+ Caltgirone July 1591).

-Cesare Moncada, the Duke Consort, was the son of Don Francesco Moncada, Conte di Adernò, Conte di Sclafani (con la terra di Caltavuturo e Scillato), Conte di Caltanissetta, 1st Prince of Paternò, (1518 – married 1532 – + 23 February 1568) and of Caterina Pignatelli, the daughter of Camillo Pignatelli, Conte di Borello, 3rd duca di Monteleone, (+ 28 March 1583), and Donna Girolama Colonna, the daughter of the 2nd duca di Paliano.
+Cesare Moncada, the Duke Consort, was the son of Don Francesco Moncada, Count of Adernò, Count of Sclafani (con la terra di Caltavuturo e Scillato), Count of Caltanissetta, 1st Prince of Paternò, (1518 – married 1532 – + 23 February 1568) and of Caterina Pignatelli, the daughter of Camillo Pignatelli, Count of Borello, 3rd duca di Monteleone, (+ 28 March 1583), and Donna Girolama Colonna, the daughter of the 2nd duca di Paliano.

 Nine years later, Aloisia, not a widow yet from her supposed 1st husband till 1591, seems to have married widower Don Antonio d’Aragona y Folch de Cardona, (1543 – Naples, Italy, 8 February 1583), 4th Duke of Montalto, Count of Collesano or Golisano.

-Over 350–400 years later, these Sicilian, Italian, and Spanish families would be absolutely connected with both the Austrian and Spanish Empires and their successors the Bourbons after the Spanish Habsburg Kings eclipse becoming Diplomats, Ministers, Knights of the Golden Fleece Order, and so on.
-The Moncada family, for instance, almost one of the first Catalan-Aragonese families after the Medieval Aragonese Kings, can be tracked today as important rulers for over 700–800 years nowadays.

 "Moncada de Aragón", Dukes and Duchess (1619–1728)

 3rd Duke of Bivona

 The 3rd Duke of Bivona was Francesco (13 March 1572 – Martos, Province of Jaén, 1595, aged 23) He was son of Cesare de Moncada and Aloisia de Luna.
-He was also 3rd Principe di Paternò, Count of Adernò, Count of Caltanisseta, Count of Caltabellotta.
+He was also 3rd Prince of Paternò, Count of Adernò, Count of Caltanisseta, Count of Caltabellotta.

 On 12 March 1584, at the age of almost 12, Francesco married the orphan Lady Donna Maria d’Aragona y de la Cerda, 5th duchess of Montalto, Contessa di Collesano (died 2 December 1610).
 She was: